 In 1999 the minor ball hockey associations of British Columbia and Alberta founded the Western Challenge Cup (WCC).
 At that time there was no National or Western Championships for minor ball hockey competitors so it was decided this tournament would serve as a venue to challenge skilled minor ball hockey players with a chance to compete against other teams throughout BC and Alberta at a higher competitive level.

-Since the start of the WCC tournament it has been hosted by Edmonton, Calgary and cities throughout the lower mainland of BC.
+Since the start of the WCC tournament it has been hosted by Edmonton, Calgary, Victoria, and cities throughout the lower mainland of BC.
 This tournament has grown over the years with a participation expectancy of a minimum of 32 teams each year.
 This tournament occurs over a 4 day period usually during the middle of July.

-U11 Division - players born in 2007 and 2008 (may include 2009 players if desired)
+U11 Division - players born in 2011 or earlier

-U13 Division - players born in 2005 and 2006
+U13 Division - players born in 2009 or earlier

-U15 Division - players born in 2003 and 2004
+U15 Division - players born in 2007 or earlier

-U17 Division - players born in 2001 and 2002
+U17 Division - players born in 2005 or earlier

-U19 Division - players born in 1999 and 2000
+U19 Division - players born in 2003 or earlier